 I admit to being impatient with shallow excuses for why people can’t make it to worship.
 Among those that I find to be most revealing of spiritual immaturity and captivity to this world are excuses like these: “I had a round of golf scheduled with friends” or “I was with friends watching the big game.”
 I think of Bruce and his fellow Vietnam vet Ed, who both fought another war against cancer.
 They never missed worship!

 On this day, God’s Son Jesus suffered and died in flesh like ours that all might have the forgiveness of sins, life, and salvation.
 He died for abused children, war veterans whose wounds are seen and unseen, for heartbroken grandparents and grandparents, for addicts and their families, for those terrified and taken by the pandemic and their families, and, yes, even for the very, self-absorbed souls, who comfortably offer their casual uninterested least for the one true God who gave His all that none might be lost and all saved.

 Thank you, Father, for Bruce. and all the faithful men, who hunger to know Your Word and to receive the Medicine of Immortality throughout their struggles and earthly woes.
 In Jesus’ name.
 Amen.

-Put thirty-five pennies, nickels, or dimes in a bowl or box today to help to buy farm animals to help the global poor to make a sustainable living.
+Put forty-five pennies, nickels, or dimes in a bowl or box today to help to buy farm animals to help the global poor to make a sustainable living.

 Pastor Samuel D. Zumwalt, STS